Compass Maintenance and Degaussing Aircraft.

 DO use only the proper tools and techniques in demagnetizing the airframe.
-Instructions for demagnetizing are found in other sections of this leaflet.
+Instructions for demagnetizing are found in other sections of this info.

 DO check carefully the effects on the compass of recent optional equipment installations, recent wire routing changes, relocation, modification, or removal of any equipment using electricity; or the relocation, modification, installation, or removal of any large ferrous metal parts.

 SWINGING THE COMPASS:

 The procedure for swinging the compass is as follows:

 1. Set the engine speed at 1800 to 2000 RPM.

 2. Turn on rotating beacon and all radio equipment.

 3. Position aircraft on compass rose and adjust N-S compensator screw on aircraft compass for 0° indication on north heading (use non-ferrous tools).

 4. Taxi aircraft to east heading and adjust compass E-W compensator screw for 90° indication.